Kethku/kethku.github.io/content/_index.md

 At the base of the trees is a wooden sign with the following written on it:

 > Hi!
 I'm Kaylee.
-I'm a women of trans experience and this
+I am a woman of trans experience and this
 > is my website.
 I am also a software developer who has
 > worked on a number of things including Formal
 > Verification, Program Synthesis, Developer Tooling, and
 > some light Game Development.
+I am also a farmer who grows
+> vegetables for my community.
 This is a place where I
 > express myself and document my projects.
 Please explore
 > and enjoy!